Who made it: Athlon, et al (see the Credits section)

 Sound playback can be cut off by hitting shift-f11, which kills everything in your client's sound buffers that was playing when the command was issued.
 This won't help you with a person spamming you repeatedly with new sounds though.

-To give you better flexibility with prioritizing sounds, Chatpack divides sounds into four categories, each with its own volume control:
+To give you better flexibility with prioritizing sounds, Chatpack divides sounds into categories, each with its own volume control:

 Channel sounds: these are sounds that play for each channel when a message, social, or emote is sent to it.